therepos/docusaurus/docs/about/index.md

 └── sidebars.js                 # sidebars config
 ```

-For a simpler dedicated documentation with a single sidebar:
+For a simpler dedicated documentation site with a single sidebar:

 ```
 docusaurus